 Community and personalized laws are often established to inflict greater consequences on rulebreakers than those that occur naturally.
 A parent washes a child’s mouth out for lying.
 A government hangs a murderer.
 A teenager punches a classmate for mistreating his sister.
 These examples raise the question, “Are the effects of natural law sufficient to disincentivize bad behavior or are more rules and punishments required?”

 Community and personalized laws are also set up as a protective fence to keep individuals from violating the central natural law.
 For example, those who follow the “Billy Graham rule”7 avoid one-on-one meetings with members of the opposite sex.
 Although there is no natural rule preventing these individuals from having one-on-one meetings, they believe these fences around the law will help them avoid committing adultery.
-This raises a second question, “Are your fences around the law helping you comply the central law or are they getting in the way?”
+This raises a second question, “Are your fences around the law helping you comply with the central law or are they getting in the way?”

 Different communities sometimes have complementary laws.
 The moral codes of a religion for example may not conflict with the secular laws of a country.
 So an individual could happily belong to both groups.
 In cases where the rules of two or more communities conflict though, participants must choose which set of rules and which community to prioritize.
 Which groups are most important to you?